robertviramontes/ece751-wearable-sensor-fusion/README.md

 ## Matlab
 Install MATLAB and the Simulink Coder and Embedded Coder packages.
 Those should automatically bring in all the packages they require to support them.

 You should also install the Nucleo hardaware support package.
-(Mathworks provides instructions for this)[https://www.mathworks.com/help/releases/R2021b/supportpkg/nucleo/ug/intro.html].
+[Mathworks provides instructions for this](https://www.mathworks.com/help/releases/R2021b/supportpkg/nucleo/ug/intro.html).

 ## Nulceo Board Drivers
 The Nucleo board requires drivers to interact with MATLAB.
 They can be downloaded directly from STM.
-(Mathworks has documentation)[https://www.mathworks.com/help/releases/R2021b/supportpkg/nucleo/ug/install-drives-for-simulink-coder-support-package-for-stmicroelectronics-nucleo-boards.html] on what to do with the drivers once you've downloaded them.
+[Mathworks has documentation](https://www.mathworks.com/help/releases/R2021b/supportpkg/nucleo/ug/install-drives-for-simulink-coder-support-package-for-stmicroelectronics-nucleo-boards.html) on what to do with the drivers once you've downloaded them.

 # Getting Started
 ## Hold To Blink Demo